AdaCore/training_material/courses/spark_essentials/150_spark_boundary/01-introduction.rst

 |

-* User needs to specify the boundary of SPARK code
+* Programmer needs to specify the boundary of SPARK code

 |